trettifjerde/gatsby34/src/projects/cookbook-next.md

 - CSS
 - Tailwind
 - Framer Motion
+order: 0
 ---
-Registration, authentication and authorization are implemented without any third-party libraries except for **JWT**.
+Registration and authentication are implemented without third-party libraries other than **JWT**.

-Data is stored in a **Mongo Atlas** database and is cached both on server and client, so the number of DB calls is reduced.
+Database data is **cached** both on server and client, so the number of DB calls is reduced.

-Recipe images are uploaded to [imgbb](https://imgbb.com/) when the recipe form is being submitted.
+Images users attach to their recipe forms are uploaded to [imgbb](https://imgbb.com/) image hosting.

-All the ingredients of any given recipe can be added to your shopping list in just one click.
-Items with the same name and units add up automatically.
+Ingredients of any given recipe can be added to user's grocery list **in just one click**.
+Items with the same name and units **add up automatically**.